 A.6.5.2.2.3 Test Requirements

 The UE shall be scheduled on PCell continuously throughout the test.
-From the start of T2 to the instance UE finishes SRS transmission on cell 2, the interruption on PCell shall not be more than the values specified for SA in clause 8.2.2.2.9.
+During the time duration T2, the interruption on PCell shall not be more than the values specified for SA in clause 8.2.2.2.9.

 The rate of correct events observed during repeated tests shall be at least 90%.